Burnout in the workplace: how to prevent and manage it

 If you notice symptoms of burnout in yourself or in others, there are many things you can do to navigate and manage burnout.
 Further, embedding these strategies into general day-to-day life could prevent burnout from occurring in the first place.
 After all, prevention is the best medicine.

-Here are few strategies that are great to conquer that heightened stress that you can put in place for managing burnout:
+Here are a few strategies that are great to conquer that heightened stress that you can put in place for managing burnout:

 Bring movement into each day